-Judging by its ingredients alone, Holistic Select appears to be an above-average dry dog food.
+Based on its ingredients alone, Holistic Select looks like an above-average dry dog food.

 And a fat-to-protein ratio of about 57%.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and brewers yeast, this looks like the profile of a dry product containing a notable amount of meat.

-Holistic Select is a grain-based dry dog food using a moderate amount of named species meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Holistic Select is a grain-inclusive dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Those looking for a wet food from the same company may wish to visit our review of Holistic Select canned dog food.

 More Top Picks

 The following automated list (if present) includes all dog food recalls related to Holistic Select through December 2023.

 You can view a complete list of all dog food recalls since 2009 here.